vmware/vic-product/installer/README.md

 the VM has an IP address ready
 ```

-Solution: Disable firewall on the build machine.
-The launched VM is unable to get the kickstart file
+Solution: Disable firewall on the build machine and check networking.
+The Packer VM is unable to
-from your build machine.
+get the kickstart file from your build machine.

 #### Unable to find available VNC port between 5900 and 6000